ZombieBunny/sort-line-length/README.md

-# Introducing the 'Sort Lines By Line Length' - Your Secret Weapon for Clean and Polished Code
+# Introducing Your Secret Weapon for Clean and Polished Code

 Tired of messy code that seems to have a life of its own?
 We've got you covered!
 Say goodbye to copy-paste chaos and endless pull request rejections, and say hello to beautifully organized code that exudes professionalism.